Welcome to the website for Civil Justice in the District Courts of New Zealand.

 Important changes to civil justice

-From 1 July 2014, changes are being made to civil proceedings due to the changes to the District Court Rules 2014.
-The new rules change how a civil proceeding is started, defended and how they are managed.
+From 1 July 2014 the District Court Rules 2014 change how a civil proceeding is started, defended and how they are managed.

-If you wish to make a civil claim on or after 1 July 2014, please read about the changes and the new process here.
+If you wish to make a civil claim, please read about the changes and the new process.

 If you already have a civil claim underway, the claim may be transitioned to come under the new rules.
-Please see this process map to determine whether you proceedings will go under the new rules.
+Check this process map (PDF, 128KB) to see which rules apply.
 Note if you are responding to a claim filed before 1 July, your response will need to be served in accordance with the District Courts Rules 2009.
 The case will not transition to the new rules unless a notice of pursuit of claim is filed on or after 1 July 2014.